-RU5099 Dissertation for MLitt Programme/s SCOTCAT Credits: 60 SCQF Level 11 Semester: Whole Year Planned timetable: At times to be arranged with the supervisor.
+RU5099 Dissertation for MLitt Programme/s

+bissertation for metter rogramme/s SCOTCAT Credits: 60 SCQF Level 11 Semester Full Year Academic year: 2018/9 Planned timetable: At times to be arranged with the supervisor.
 Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation of not more than 15,000 words must be submitted by the end of August.
-Programme module type: type: Compulsory for Russian Studies MLitt Postgraduate Programmes.
-Learning and teaching methods and delivery: Weekly contact: Individual supervision.
-Assessment pattern: Dissertation = 100% Module coordinator: TBC
+Learning and teaching methods of delivery: Weekly contact: Individual supervision.
+Assessment pattern: Dissertation = 10 00%